-o Communication Major (B.A.)
+• Communication Major (B.A.)
 (40 credit hours)

-- · Core courses plus four additional 4-credit 100- or 200-level courses in Communication - Two of the following 300-level courses in Communication - COM317: Communication Criticism (4 hours) - o COM319: Communication Theory (4 hours) - COM350: Communication Law (4 hours) - COM370: Communication Technology and Society (4 hours) - Completion of a Modern Language through 202
+- o Core courses plus four additional 4-credit 100- or 200-level courses in Communication - Two of the following 300-level courses in Communication - COM317: Communication Criticism (4 hours)COM319: Communication Theory (4 hours) - COM319.
+Communication Theory (4 hours) COM350: Communication Law (4 hours) - COM370: Communication Technology and Society (4 hours) - Completion of a Modern Language through 202 o Bachelor of Arts Requirements

-For primary majors, this Modern Language requirement is in addition to the minimal Bachelor of Arts language requirement.
+$For \ primary \ majors, this \ Modern \ Language \ requirement \ is \ in \ addition \ to \ the \ minimal \ Bachelor \ of \ Arts \ language \ requirement.$

 - Students must take 8 credits in the same modern language (MLL) other than English, this does not include American Sign Language.
-Carroll University will accept a total of 8 transferred credits from another college/university as long as all 8 credits are completed in the same language. - International students who have English as their second language should contact the Registrar concerning the Modern Language requirement. - o MAT106 or higher
+Carroll University will accept a total of 8 transferred credits from another college/university as long as all 8 credits are completed in the same language.

+- International students who have English as their second language should contact the Registrar concerning the Modern Language requirement.

+- MAT106 or higher

+- ENG170

-- ENG170 - · Degree requirements cannot be waived.
+- Degree requirements cannot be waived.